travelgateX/documentation-site/content/travelgatex/reference/scalars/Boolean.md

     },
     {
       "name": "ConnectUser",
-      "description": "data related to a connect user and its groups", "url": "/travelgatex/reference/objects/connectuser"
+      "description": "Data related to a connected user and its groups", "url": "/travelgatex/reference/objects/connectuser"
     },
     {